AIDigitalDreamer/ClearVision-AI/README.md

 3. After logging in, go to the **Dashboard → Your Authtoken**
 4. Copy the token (it looks like a long random string)

-### 4️⃣ Paste the Code
+### 4️⃣ Copy the Code from GitHub
+- Go to this repository and open **`ClearVision-AI.ipynb`**.
-Paste the provided Colab code into your notebook.
+- Copy all the code and paste it into your Colab notebook.

-👉 Make sure to replace this line with your token:
+👉 Don’t forget to replace this line with your Ngrok token:

 ```python
 NGROK_AUTHTOKEN = "PASTE_YOUR_TOKEN_HERE"